Aphorisms and Idioms: Down A Rabbit Hole!

 Photo by Ilona Frey on Unsplash https://unsplash.com/photos/hSliLYLmm-c

-Aphorisms Unplugged: Blood is Thicker Than Water
+Aphorisms and Idioms: Blood is Thicker Than Water

 Blood is thicker than water